2nd Maccabees Chapter 7

 The biblical term Ivri Hebrew pronunciation: [ʕivˈri]), meaning “to traverse” or “to pass over”, is usually rendered as Hebrew in English from ever (עֵבֶר) ‘beyond, across’ (avar (עָבַר ‘he crossed, he traversed’), as a description of migrants ‘from across the river’ as the Bible describes the Hebrews.

-, shall not escape the hands of Elohimהָאֱלֹהִים
+, will not escape the hands of Elohimהָאֱלֹהִים

 the God – Hebrew Noun: Common Masculine Plural Construct root word is Elohim for more info on the word click here